 HELLO!

-I am an assistant professor at Mathematics and Statistics department at McGill University.
+I am an associate professor at Mathematics and Statistics department at McGill University.

 EMAIL: elliot.paquette@mcgill.ca